Hybridious/hybridious_mod/README.md

 ## 🚀 Features

 ### 🌱 AutoMoss
-Automatically uses bonemeal on moss blocks and optionally azalea bushes for efficient farming and terrain modification.
+Automatically uses bonemeal on moss blocks and optionally azalea bushes for efficient terrain modification.

 ### 💣 B36 (Peacemaker)
 Air bombing system using flint and TNT - perfect for making an impression on the locals.